Lessons in Mental Health, Service Delivery, and Social Justice

 In partnership with the Los Angeles County Department of Health Services and Harbor Community Health Clinic, the Street Medicine team — which includes doctors, nurse practitioners, registered nurses, and licensed vocational nurses — screens, triages, and tests for COVID-19 and other health conditions; educates individuals about various conditions and ways to stay healthy; provides wellness checks, complex wound care, and medication support; and offers health navigation-linkages to insurance, health homes, treatment options, and other resources.

-“This was a huge change for us,” says Laurie Ramey, MHALA’s Senior Director of Outreach.
+“This was a huge change for us,” says Laurie Ramey, MHALA’s Senior Director of Outreach and Street Medicine.
 “It’s a scary time for people living on the streets but we do whatever we need to do to engage them.
 We ask them, ‘What do you need to feel safe and comfortable?’
 Our goal is to make people feel cared for.”

 Despite having a good work history, strong skills, and solid work ethic, Paula had been unemployed for nearly three years.
 She was looking for work in accounting.
 Working with MHALA’s Employment team, Paula found the accounting job she wanted.